zerpex/sickrage_ynh/README.md

 # How to install

-- Use **Install software** option from admin panel
+- Log in the admin panel of Yunohost
+- Go to Apps section
+- Click on **Install** (Yeah, the green button on the right :) )
-- Find textbox tagged as **Install from github**
+- Find textbox tagged as **Install from github** at the bottom of the page
-- Copy and paste: https://github.com/zerpex/sickrage_ynh into
+- Copy and paste: https://github.com/zerpex/sickrage_ynh into and click **Install**
+- Validate the warning message
+- Set up the few options available and click **Install**

 Wait for Yunohost to operate and.. that's it :)